KabirSamsi/KabirSamsi/README.md

   - **Other(?)**: LaTeX, Git

 ## Projects 🌱
-While a lot of my work is private or closed-source, you can view some of my larger fullstack projects on GitHub including [Saberchat](https://github.com/Saberchat/saberchat) and [FindYourBird](https://find-your-bird.org/).
+While a lot of my work is private or closed-source, you can view some of my larger fullstack projects on GitHub including [Saberchat](https://github.com/Saberchat/saberchat) (platform for community organizations) and [FindYourBird](https://find-your-bird.org/) (ID and information site for amateur birders).

 I'm currently working on a few projects including the following!
-Source code for most will be made available later.
+Full source code for most will be made available later.
 - **KLaTsL**: A functional programming language and typesetter for linear algebra operations.
 Introduces OCaml-esque notation but with functionality including vector and matrix comprehensions, direct matrix factorizations and more.

 - **Franz**: A programming language and compiler for representing music.
 Introduces features including rhythm comprehensions & motivic pattern matching and compiles directly to ChucK, a language designed to produce audio.